BitTorrent protocol encryption: Operation

 The BitComet PHE method used in versions 0.60 to 0.62 is neither published, nor is it compatible with MSE/PE.

 MSE/PE uses key exchange combined with the infohash of the torrent to establish an RC4 encryption key.
 The key exchange helps to minimize the risk of passive listeners, and the infohash helps avoid man-in-the-middle attacks.
 RC4 is chosen for its speed.
 The first kibibyte (1024 bytes) of the output is discarded to prevent the Fluhrer, Mantin and Shamir attack.

 The specification allows the users to choose between encrypting the headers only or the full connection.
 Encrypting the full connection provides more obfuscation but uses more CPU time.

 To ensure compatibility with other clients that don't support this specification, users may also choose whether unencrypted incoming or outgoing connections are still allowed.

 Supported clients propagate the fact that they have MSE/PE enabled through PEX and DHT.

 Security

 The estimated strength of the encryption corresponds to about 60–80 bits for common symmetrical ciphers.
 Cryptographically, this effective key length is quite low, but appropriate in that the protocol was not designed as a secure transport protocol but rather as a fast and efficient obfuscation method.
 AES was proposed as the encryption method, but not adopted because it consumed too much CPU time.
 The required Diffie–Hellman keys to achieve a security equal to AES would have been much bigger or require elliptic curve cryptography, making the handshake more expensive in terms of used CPU time.

 Effectiveness

 Analysis of the BitTorrent protocol encryption (a.k.a.
 MSE) has shown that statistical measurements of packet sizes and packet directions of the first 100 packets in a TCP session can be used to identify the obfuscated protocol with over 96% accuracy.

+The Sandvine application uses a different approach to disrupt BitTorrent traffic by making seeding impossible.
+Sandvine intercepts peer-to-tracker communication to identify peers based on the IP address and port numbers in the peer list returned from the tracker.
+When Sandvine later sees connections to peers in the intercepted peer lists, it may (according to policy) break these connections by sending counterfeit TCP resets.
+Various solutions exist to protect against Sandvine's attack including encrypting both peer-to-tracker and peer-to-peer communication, using Microsoft's Teredo so that TCP connections are tunneled within UDP packets, filtering TCP resets before they reach the TCP layer in the end-host, or switching entirely from a TCP-based transport to a UDP-based transport.
+Each solution has its trade-offs.
+Filtering out TCP resets typically requires kernel access, and the participation of the remote peer since Sandvine sends the reset packet to the local and remote peers.